Skip to main content

 • 3 -- Bonded: the devices is connected and bonded.

+This is the response to the Configuration CRC request.
 The data part consists of a list of configuration CRC groups matching the request.

 If No groups defined in the request (bitmap null) The data part consists of the requested bitmap and global configuration CRC (all groups except the internal)